paulranum11/SPLiT-Seq_demultiplexing/README.md

 `bash splitseqdemultiplex.sh -n 4 -e 1 -m 10 -1 Round1_barcodes_new3.txt -2 Round2_barcodes_new3.txt -3 Round3_barcodes_new3.txt -f SRR6750041_1_smalltest.fastq -r SRR6750041_2_smalltest.fastq -o results -t 256 -g 100000 -c true -a kallisto -i GRCm38_cdna.fasta -k GRCm38_cdna.idx`

 # Mapping and Expression Quantification
-Support for apping and expression quantificaton has been added using `kallisto` pseudoalignment.
-To perform pseudoalignment your extracted .fastq files select `-a kallisto` and provide the path to the .fasta format file tha was used to build the kallisto index `-i GRCm38_cdna.fasta`.
+Support for mapping and expression quantificaton has been added using `kallisto` pseudoalignment.
+To perform pseudoalignment on your extracted .fastq files select `-a kallisto` and provide the path to the .fasta format file tha was used to build the kallisto index `-i GRCm38_cdna.fasta`.

 Kallisto computes the counts of "equivalence classes" instead of genes or isoforms and the resulting matrix displays counts for each equivalence class originating from each SPLiT-Seq barcode combintation (cell).
 Gene or Transcript IDs can be output as alternative rownames to the default "equivalence class" numbers.
-Here is a relevant publication for further reading https://doi.org/10.1186/s13059-016-0970-8
+Here is a relevant publication for further reading on how to handle this type of output https://doi.org/10.1186/s13059-016-0970-8

 # Benchmarking